 Renewable Generation Dispatch

-In the summer peak reliability cases, the wind plants located inside the study region will be dispatched at 15th percentile output based on the historical wind resource data during peak load hours.
-Hydro-electric Generation Resources and solar plants in the reliability cases are dispatched up to the hydro unit capacity and the solar unit capacity, respectively, as defined in Nodal Protocols Section 3.2.6.2.2, Total Capacity Estimate.
+In the summer peak reliability cases, the wind plants, Hydro-electric Generation Resources and solar plants are dispatched up to the wind unit capacity, hydro unit capacity and the solar unit capacity, respectively, as defined in Nodal Protocols Section 3.2.6.2.2, Total Capacity Estimate.

 For the Off-Peak reliability case, the historical data of wind resources during the minimum load conditions will be analyzed to determine maximum wind dispatch output level.
 All hydro and solar generation in the minimum load reliability case will be modeled offline.

 In economic analysis, vendor-supplied 8,760-hour profiles will be used to dispatch wind and solar generation units.
-Weather year 2013 will be used as the base year for those profiles.
+Weather year <TBD> will be used as the base year for those profiles.
 Hydro dispatch will be based on a review of historical capacity factors and dispatch levels for Hydro units.

 Switchable Generation and Exceptions